Icon Stage 2 Lift 5th Gen 4Runner

 Icon Vehicle Dynamics Stage 2 Suspension Lift Kit – Overview

-Similar to the IVD Stage 1 Suspension Lift Kit, Stage 2 uses many of the same components.
-The difference from the IVD Stage 1 Suspension Lift Kit to the IVD Stage 2 Suspension Lift Kit is the Extended Travel coilover shocks.
-The Extended Travel coilovers offer increased wheel travel that will enhance your off-road and on-road performance.
-Because of the extended travel, the IVD Stage 2 Suspension Lift Kit requires Upper Control Arms (UCA’s).
+Similar to the IVD Stage 1, Stage 2 uses many of the same components.
+The difference from the IVD Stage 1 to the IVD Stage 2 is the extended travel shocks.
+Extended travel offers increased wheel travel that will enhance your off-road and on-road performance.
+Because of the extended travel, the IVD Stage 2 requires Upper Control Arms (UCA’s).

 - Tubular Steel Uniball